Cloud-Management-Community/cloudmanagement.community/September28th.md

-## CMC Live - September 14th Event
+## CMC Live - September 28th Event

 CMC Live is our Bi-Weekly event to showcase Cloud Management technologies.

-Join us this week with Katy Nicholson giving a talk on Endpoint Analytics!
+Join us for our September 28th Event with Thijs Lecomte giving a talk entitled: "Law and Order: Managing RBAC within MEM"

 ## Event Registration